Jeff Jarrett: Return to AAA (2011–2015)

-Jarrett returned to AAA on March 18, 2012, at Rey de Reyes, where he cost L.A.
-Park his opportunity to earn a shot at the AAA Mega Championship in the finals of the Rey de Reyes tournament.
-Later that same event, Jarrett lost the AAA Mega Championship to El Mesías, following interference from Park, ending his reign at 274 days, which was at the time the longest reign in the title's history.
+In February 2010, TNA restarted their working relationship with AAA and in early May 2011, Jarrett made his return to AAA television, announcing his and TNA's alignment with Dorian Roldán and his heel stable La Sociedad and their participation in Triplemanía XIX.
+At Triplemanía XIX, Jarrett defeated El Zorro to become the new AAA Mega Champion.
+On July 31 at Verano de Escándalo, Jarrett successfully defended the title in a three-way elimination match against Dr. Wagner, Jr. and L.A.
+Park.
+Jarrett returned to AAA on March 18, 2012, at Rey de Reyes, where he lost the title to El Mesías, ending his reign at 274 days, which was at the time the longest reign in the title's history.
 On August 5 at Triplemanía XX, Jarrett teamed up with the debuting Kurt Angle as Team Dorian Roldán in a Hair vs. Hair match, where they faced Team Joaquín Roldán (L.A.
 Park and Electroshock), with the Roldáns' hairs on the line.
 Electroshock won the match for his team by pinning Angle, forcing Dorian to have his head shaved bald.
 However, after the match, the La Sociedad members overpowered the winners and shaved Joaquín bald.
 Jarrett made a surprise return on December 2 at Guerra de Titanes, hitting L.A.
 Park with a guitar, after he had escaped a six-way steel cage Lucha de Apuestas.

 Jarrett's next AAA appearance took place on June 16, 2013, at Triplemanía XXI, where he, Matt Morgan and Monster Pain defeated AAA World Trios Champions Los Psycho Circus (Monster Clown, Murder Clown and Psycho Clown) in a non-title match.
 On December 8 at Guerra de Titanes, Jarrett was pinned by El Mesías in an eight-man tag team main event, where he, Daga, La Parka Negra and Psicosis were defeated by El Mesías, Cibernético, El Hijo del Perro Aguayo and La Parka.
 Post-match, Jarrett took part in the reformation of La Sociedad.

 On March 16, 2014, at Rey de Reyes, Jarrett represented La Sociedad in a six-man tag team match, where he, Máscara Año 2000 Jr. and El Texano Jr. faced Cibernético, Electroshock and Psycho Clown.
 At the end of the match, AAA president Joaquín Roldán hit Jarrett with his own guitar, after which he was pinned by Cibernético.
 Jarrett was defeated in similar fashion by Electroshock in another six-man tag team match on June 27, after which he was challenged to a Hair vs. Hair match.

-On May 24, 2015, Jarrett appeared at AAA's Lucha Libre World Cup event on behalf of his Global Force Wrestling promotion, providing English commentary for the semi-final matches of the event and scouting talent for the upcoming GFW events.

-Wrestle-1 (2013)

-On October 6, 2013, Jarrett went to Japan to work an event for Wrestle-1 in Tokyo's Korakuen Hall, teaming with the promotion's founder Keiji Mutoh and Masakatsu Funaki in a six-man tag team match, where they defeated Desperado (Masayuki Kono, Kazma Sakamoto and Ryoji Sai).